 The rigor and insight inherent in a UChicago education give our students remarkable resources for their professional success, not least because they study in and engage with the exciting world metropolis of Chicago.
 Our students are active participants in the classroom, where they learn the skills of a scholar, and from this they take the ability to lead, to communicate and to be understood in every profession, around the world.”-John W. Boyer, Dean of the College, 1992-2023

-Since 1997, the Jeff Metcalf Internship Program has been a vital resource in providing and securing professional experience for UChicago students.
-Students, on average, receive more than 2,000 internship opportunities per year, and each internship is paid and offers substantive responsibilities and experience.
+Hand-on experience is key to career exploration, and since 1997, the Jeff Metcalf Internship Program has been a vital resource in providing professional experience for UChicago students.
+Students have exclusive access to thousands of Metcalf internship opportunities per year, each paid and offering substantive responsibilities and experience.